NGC 4993, the shell galaxy host of GW170817: constraints on the recent galactic merger: Shells of NGC 4993

 \section{Shells of NGC 4993}

-We adopt the NGC\,4993 distance of 41.0\,Mpc -- the combined redshift and Fundamental-Plane value from \cite{4993dis}.
+We adopt the NGC\,4993 distance of $41.0\pm3.1$\,Mpc -- the combined redshift and fundamental-plane value from \cite{4993dis}.
 The value is consistent with the surface-brightness-fluctuation distance to NGC\,4993 derived in \cite{4993dis2}.
-One arcsecond corresponds to 0.199\,kpc.
+One arcsecond corresponds to $0.20\pm0.02$\,kpc.

-We use the publicly available Advanced Camera for Surveys (ACS) F606W Hubble Space Telescope (HST) image of NGC\,4993 obtained on April\,28, 2017 (exposure time 696\,s).
+We used the publicly available Advanced Camera for Surveys (ACS) F606W Hubble Space Telescope (HST) image of NGC\,4993 obtained on Apr\,28, 2017 (exposure time 696\,s).
 The outermost detected shell is near the edge of the HST image.
 We also examined the publicly available data from Dark Energy Camera (DECam) taken on Jun 04 -- Jun\,09, 2015 (360\,s in \textit{r} and 100\,s in \textit{g} filters).
-DECam is installed at 4-meter telescope at the Cerro Tololo Inter-American Observatory (CTIO) in Chile and it has a field of view of roughly 2.2\,degree in diameter.
-We found no additional shells in the DECam image thus all following measurements of the shells are performed on the HST data.
+The DECam is installed at a four-meter telescope at the Cerro Tololo Inter-American Observatory (CTIO) in Chile, and it has a field of view of roughly $2.2\degrees$ in diameter.
+We found no additional shells in the DECam image; thus, all following measurements of the shells are performed on the HST data.

 We detected the shells visually in the HST/ACS data.
-The image of the galaxy is presented in Fig.~\ref{fig:4993}.
-All shells could be detected either by a linear scaling of the image or after applying the minimum masking technique \citep[see Appendix\,B in][]{bilek16} with the filter size of 1.2\arcsec (right-hand panel of Fig.~\ref{fig:4993}).
-The minimum masking improved the visibility of some of the shells, particularly those closer to the galaxy center.
-The shell structure appears to have a two-arm spiral-like morphology.
-Such a morphology of inner shells is observed in many other Type\,II shell galaxies \citep{wil87,pri90}, for instance MC\,0422--476 \citep{wil00}.
-The minimum masking obscures the sharp-edged nature of the inner shells, which can be seen e.g. in Figure~1 in \cite{my17} and which distinguish them from classical spiral arms.
+We present the HST image of the galaxy in Fig.\,\ref{fig:4993}.
+We can detect all shells either via a linear scaling of the image or after applying the minimum masking technique \citep[see Appendix\,B in][]{bilek16} with the filter size of 1.2\arcsec (right-hand panel of Fig.\,\ref{fig:4993}).
+The minimum masking has improved the visibility of some of the shells, particularly those closer to the galaxy center.
+The inner shell structure appears to have a two-arm spiral-like morphology.
+Such a morphology of inner shells is observed in many other Type\,II shell galaxies \citep{wil87,pri90}, for instance, in MC\,0422--476 \citep{wil00}.
+The minimum masking obscures the sharp-edged nature of the inner shells.
+The sharp edges of the inner shells of NGC\,4993 can be seen, for example, in Figure\,1 of \cite{my17}, and they distinguish them from the classical spiral arms.